pji/blackjack/README.rst

 * Add card counting computer players.
 * Add casino catching and removing card counting players.
 * Allow splitting more than once.
+* Add ability to configure by file.
+* Add ability to configure at launch.

 Testing